arturkuchynski/numerical-analysis/README.md

 **All methods from Numerical Analysis Course are implemented using Python 3**

-Each solution is supplemented by graphical representation of the solution, if required

 > Section №1 Bisection, Newton's and iterative methods

 > Section №2 Aitken's method for solving an equations